These Healthy Black Bean Brownies are kid-friendly, full of fiber and perfect for a snack or dessert!

 Gluten-free Black Bean Brownies

-It’s super easy to make these black bean brownies gluten-free.
+It’s also super easy to make these black bean brownies gluten-free.
 The only thing you need to replace is 1/3 cup flour.
 I’ve had success using a 1:1 gluten-free blend like King Arthur Measure for Measure (aff link).
-I’ve also made this recipe by just leaving the flour out.
-The taste is great, they’re just a little more crumbly.

 Let’s review the ingredients you’ll need for this recipe: